 Elin Dahal is a fourth-year student studying Sustainable Food and Farming.
 Originally from Nepal, Elin grew up in Boston, where he still usually spends his summers working.
 Elin is excited about organizing student power.
 In high school he was involved with organizing a student union to advocate for student voice.
 Since then he has been a part of many spaces dedicated to social justice, and likes working with people to critically engage with the world they move through.
 Currently, he works with the Food Project in Boston, combining his passions of sustainable agriculture and anti-oppression pedagogy.
 Elin became involved with CEPA this past spring working with the UMass Fossil Fuel Divestment Campaign.
 When not working to dismantle oppressive systems, Elin loves to cook.
 He has passion for fermentation and makes a mean loaf of sourdough.
 Elin also likes producing music and recently is realizing his love for playing bass.

 Internal Communication Coordinator

 Gillian Teng (she/her) is a fourth-year Women, Gender, Sexuality Studies and Psychology double major.
 She hails from sunny San Diego and is often baffled at how she ended up in New England.
 Gillian is a poet and a bookworm adrift in the diaspora.
-She is a queer womxn of color dedicated to undoing the violence that permeates our lives, prefiguring a post-liberatory world, and imagining otherwise.
+In her free time she likes to cook, try new crafts, and take photos.
+She is dedicated to undoing the violence that permeates our lives, prefiguring a post-liberatory world, and imagining otherwise.